-After some preliminary discussions, an ad hoc planning committee was formed in May of 2019 to look at the present situation of the parishes, the buildings, and the future of the Catholic community in Oil City as a whole.
+After some preliminary discussions, and acting upon local initiative, the Reverend John Miller, pastor of both Saint Joseph Parish and Saint Stephen Parish, formed an ad hoc committee in May of 2019 to look at the present situation of the parishes, the buildings, and the future of the Catholic community in Oil City as a whole.
 The question was: How can the Catholic community of Oil City position itself to build a foundation for the future?
-The committee had ten members, of whom 6 were elected and 4 were appointed.
+The committee formed by the pastor had ten members, of whom 6 were elected and 4 were appointed.
 The committee met with the combined pastoral council of both parishes and with other parishioners, studied the available data, and then obtained the approval of the combined pastoral council to publicized a proposed plan for Oil City.
-The committee then asked parishioners for feedback.
+The committee then asked all parishioners for feedback.

-Parishioners were able to provide feedback for one month, at the end of which the committee reviewed.
+Parishioners were able to provide feedback for one month, at the end of which the committee reviewed it.
 Numerous concerns and suggestions were made and taken into consideration.
 In the end, the committee believed that the majority of these suggestions and concerns could be satisfactorily met with the original proposal, and they re-proposed the plan essentially unchanged.
 The pastoral council reviewed it again, and then voted in favor of recommending to the pastor that he send a proposal to the Bishop to merge Saint Stephen Parish into Saint Joseph Parish.
 As a result, on October 23, 2019 Father John Miller, as pastor of both Saint Joseph Parish and St. Stephen Parish, wrote to me as Diocesan Bishop asking that I merge St. Stephen Parish into Saint Joseph Parish.